 To be honest, this was not our original idea.
-And one could even say that while our customers can use Trustmary to solve their challenges of measuring customer feedback and measuring customer satisfaction, we don’t believe that the feedback or measured satisfaction our customers receive should be the primary added value that Trustmary or some other similar tool seeks to provide.
+One could even say that while our customers can use Trustmary to solve their challenges of measuring customer feedback and measuring customer satisfaction.
+We don’t believe that the feedback or measured satisfaction our customers receive should be the primary added value that Trustmary or some other similar tool seeks to provide.

 In principle, all companies are trying to make a profit, and the primary goal of customer feedback processes is ultimately to support that.
 Often, however, companies seem to forget why customer feedback is collected and the actual end results is lackluster.

-Companies that measure customer satisfaction and collect feedback often have one unifying factor, they are at least to some extent customer-centric.
+Companies that measure customer satisfaction and collect feedback often have one unifying factor: They are at least to some extent customer-centric.
 Customer feedback is considered important and customer satisfaction is seen as an important measure of a company’s long-term success.

 However, companies that swear by customer centricity can approaching the issue in two different ways, and their perspectives on how customer data and customer relationships should be utilized in growth may even be quite the opposite.
 This is why customer centricity is such a challenging term.
 Indeed, how a particular piece of information is utilized is much more important for a good outcome than the collection of the information itself.

 In summary, it could be said that the differences between the different approaches become clearer in the approach to business development in general.

-However, companies that rely on different approaches do not agree on whether all customers should strive to be served well.
-At first glance, it may seem obvious that yes, customer-centric companies want to serve all customers well, but the fact is that business needs to make choices about the ideal customer profile.
+However, companies that rely on different approaches don’t agree on whether all customers should strive to be served well.
+At first glance, it may seem obvious that customer-centric companies want to serve all customers well, but the fact is that business needs to make choices about their ideal customer profile.

 The essential difference between the approaches will be the diagnosis of the root causes of the poor customer experience.
 Is the root cause more likely to be in the focus of customer acquisition, or in the processes themselves?